AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/09.background-work/docs.en.md

  ## Huawei

- Huawei devices are the easiest to set up, it is enough to perform two steps to lock the application in the background so it won't be terminated by battery saving or background killer process.
+ Huawei devices are the easiest to set up, it is enough to perform two simple steps to lock the application in the background so it won't be terminated by battery saving or background killer process.

-  - Tap on recent tasks button:
+  - Tap on the recent tasks button:

   <img src="https://raw.githubusercontent.com/TheHasagi/AdguardKnowledgeBase/master/pages/05.android/06.solving-problems/09.background-work/Images/HUAWEIRECENTAPPS.jpg" width="300">

-  - Tap on the lock icon
+  - Tap on the lock icon:

    <img src="https://raw.githubusercontent.com/TheHasagi/AdguardKnowledgeBase/master/pages/05.android/06.solving-problems/09.background-work/Images/HUAWEILOCK.jpg" width="300">

    <a id="Oneplus"></a>
  ## Oneplus
- Most problematic devices with OxygenOS on board with its special cache cleaning and free RAM, including OS optimization.
-In addition, OxygenOS can interrupt the application if you do not use it for a while.
+Devices with OxygenOS on board are the most problematic, with its OS-sepcific cache cleaning and free RAM, including OS optimization.
+In addition, OxygenOS can interrupt the application's work if you do not use it for a while.
 To avoid these unwanted consequences, follow these steps:

  - Go to Settings